 You can definitely get heavily into planners and spend up a storm, but that is not required.
-Here are some hints to get you started.
+Here are some helpful hints for planning on a budget.

 Don’t Pay Full Price

 Join the rewards clubs at your local craft stores, and sign up for email updates.
 You can always get a 40% off coupon at Michael’s, and many deals are better.
 Some stores are strict and don’t take competitors coupons, or even allow you to use multiple coupons on a single day.
 So it may take some planning on your part.
 Watch for the 50% off and get your most expensive items with that.
 Take advantage of the buy 1 get 1 50% off on the same day that they have 20% off entire purchase including sale items.

 Try Tuesday Morning, and other extreme discount sites.
 I have found washi and more there.
 My favorite find is a mini cutting mat with a magnetic ruler.
 It is extremely useful for cutting out stickers, and trimming washi tape (use the ruler at the end and rip up) when I don’t want to drag my larger cutting mat out.
 I got this combo for $4.99.
 List price was $9.99

 On a typical day, a $4.99 package of assorted color card stock is on sale for $2 at Michael’s, plus you may be able to stack a 20% off coupon on top making a purchase of 50 sheets (5 different colors) of card stock for $1.60!
 Get a few rolls of washi at Tuesday Morning or the Dollar Store.